Medical diagnosis: Social context

 Diagnosis can take many forms.
 It might be a matter of naming the disease, lesion, dysfunction or disability.
 It might be a management-naming or prognosis-naming exercise.
 It may indicate either degree of abnormality on a continuum or kind of abnormality in a classification.
-It's influenced by non-medical factors such as power, ethics and financial incentives for patient or doctor.
+It is influenced by non-medical factors such as power, ethics and financial incentives for patient or doctor.
 It can be a brief summation or an extensive formulation, even taking the form of a story or metaphor.
 It might be a means of communication such as a computer code through which it triggers payment, prescription, notification, information or advice.
 It might be pathogenic or salutogenic.
-It's generally uncertain and provisional.
+It is generally uncertain and provisional.

 Once a diagnostic opinion has been reached, the provider is able to propose a management plan, which will include treatment as well as plans for follow-up.
 From this point on, in addition to treating the patient's condition, the provider can educate the patient about the etiology, progression, prognosis, other outcomes, and possible treatments of her or his ailments, as well as providing advice for maintaining health.

 A treatment plan is proposed which may include therapy and follow-up consultations and tests to monitor the condition and the progress of the treatment, if needed, usually according to the medical guidelines provided by the medical field on the treatment of the particular illness.

 Relevant information should be added to the medical record of the patient.

 A failure to respond to treatments that would normally work may indicate a need for review of the diagnosis.

 Nancy McWilliams identifies five reasons that determine the necessity for diagnosis: